growthbook/growthbook/packages/back-end/README.md

 ### Adding new commercial features

 All back-end code for commercial features should live under the `src/enterprise` directory.
+The front-end and shared packages have their own `enterprise` directories as well which can be used as needed.

 You will also need to edit `packages/shared/src/enterprise/license.ts`.
 Add to the `CommercialFeature` union type and edit the `accountFeatures` map, which defines which plans have access to which features